Joanna Krupa Distracts With Nude Photos Amid Lawsuit And New Claims

 It looks like Joanna Krupa is trying to distract fans from what’s really going on in her life.
-She was seen posing fully nude again in a new Instagram selfie.
-She has been enjoying her time in St. Lucia.
+She was seen posing fully nude again in a new Instagram selfie, and it seems like she has been enjoying her time in St. Lucia.

 The 37-year-old model wanted to find a saucy way to thank Sandals Resort for her stay.
 So, she decided to share this nude photo of herself on Instagram.
 The NSFW photo shows Krupa posing nude in the doorway of her hotel room as she covers up her breasts and her nether regions.